-^{10.} A detailed definition of "dwelling" is set out in Section 704.710.
+10. A detailed definition of "dwelling" is set out in Section 704.710.

-^{11.} Sections 704.740-704.750.
+11. Sections 704.740-704.750.

-^{14.} Section 704.780(a).
+14. Section 704.780(a).

+15. Section 701.545.
 This delay affords an opportunity for the debtor to redeem from the lien.

-tion plus the amount necessary to satisfy all liens and encumbrances on the property, and the price must be 90 percent of the appraised value unless the court orders otherwise.
-16 Proceeds of a sale are distributed first to pay off "all liens and encumbrances," second to the debtor in the amount of the exemption, third to the levying officer for costs, and finally to the judgment creditor to apply to the judgment.
-17
+appraised value unless the court orders otherwise.
+Proceeds of a sale are distributed first to pay off "all liens and encumbrances," second to the debtor in the amount of the exemption, third to the levying officer for costs, and finally to the judgment creditor to apply to the judgment.

 This procedure is highly protective of debtors' homesteads.
-There are multiple notices, including personal service, built-in delays and a second chance proceeding, significant procedural burdens, appraisals with presumptive minimum bids, and burden shifting.
-In light of these protections, there is no need for a separate homestead declaration procedure.
+It provides for multiple notices, including personal service, built-in delays and a second-chance proceeding, significant procedural burdens, appraisals with presumptive minimum bids, and evidentiary burden shifting.
+In light of these protections, there should be no need for a separate homestead declaration procedure.

-Modern Declared Homestead Exemption
+Modern Declared Homestead

-The minimal declared homestead procedure that has existed since 1982 is largely a formality.
+The minimal homestead declaration procedure that has existed since 1982 is largely a formality.
 A homeowner or spouse of a homeowner may record a homestead declaration describing the principal dwelling.
 The declaration must be acknowledged in the manner of a conveyance of real property.
-18 Unlike its predecessor, the modern homestead declaration has no effect on the right to convey or encumber the property.
-19 Nor does it prevent creation of judgment liens.
-20 It does not prevent attachment liens 21 or state tax liens.
-22
+Unlike its predecessor, the modern homestead declaration has no effect on the right to convey or encumber the property.
+Nor does it prevent creation of judgment liens, attachment liens, or state tax liens.

-While the real homestead protection lies in the automatic exemption statute, the homestead declaration provides several
+While the real homestead protection lies in the automatic exemption statute, the homestead declaration provides several distinct features that must be evaluated before the procedure can be repealed: